-Moving forward, Vivani's focus will be on the further development of NPM-119 and its emerging pipeline of innovative miniature, long-term drug implants to treat patients with chronic diseases and high unmet medical need.
-The origins of this business started while its current Vivani CEO and NPM co-founder Adam Mendelsohn and two of his graduate school colleagues at the University of California, San Francisco (UCSF) and the University of California, Berkeley (UCB), entered business school competitions leveraging their growing knowledge of chemistry, drug delivery, and nanoscale technology to propose the development of new miniature, biocompatible, drug implant prototypes capable of releasing therapeutic drug levels over an extended period of time.
-Based on their success and encouragement from professors and others, including medical device/pharmaceutical icon Al Mann, Dr. Mendelsohn and colleagues started Nano Precision Medical in 2009 and operations began in 2011 in an incubator on the UCB campus.
-Today, the company has grown to nearly 40 full-time employees and its current headquarters and operations are located at 5858 Horton Street, Emeryville, California.
+Moving forward, Vivani's focus will be on the further development of NPM-115, NPM-119, and its emerging pipeline of innovative miniature, long-term drug implants to treat patients with chronic diseases and high unmet medical need.
+The origins of this business started while its current Vivani CEO and NPM co-founder Adam Mendelsohn and two of his graduate school colleagues, Kathleen Fischer and Lily Peng, at the University of California, San Francisco ("UCSF") and the University of California, Berkeley ("UCB"), entered business school competitions leveraging their growing knowledge of chemistry, drug delivery, and nanoscale technology to propose the development of new miniature, biocompatible, drug implant prototypes capable of releasing therapeutic drug levels over an extended period of time.
+Based on their success and encouragement from professors and others, including medical device/pharmaceutical icon Alfred E. Mann, Dr. Mendelsohn and colleagues started NPM in 2009 and operations began in 2011 in an incubator on the UCB campus.
+Today, the Company has grown to 37 full-time employees and its current headquarters and operations are located at 1350 South Loop Road, Alameda, California.